jchristn/LoggingModule/README.md

 Simple C# class library for logging to syslog and console.
 For a sample app please refer to the included test project.

+SyslogLogging is targeted to .NET Core, .NET Standard, and .NET Framework.

 ## Help or Feedback

 First things first - do you need help or have feedback?
 File an issue here!
 We'd love to hear from you.